 Introduction

-is a critical issue, with around one in nine people globally struggling with hunger.
+Food is a critical global issue, with around one in nine people globally struggling with hunger.
 Paradoxically, a third of all the food produced is being wasted annually.
-To address this critical challenge, food loss and food waste must be tackled head-on.
-In this effort, sustainable food systems are key to tackling both and waste.
+To address this critical challenge, food loss and food must be tackled head-on.
+In this effort, food systems are key to tackling both and waste.
 These systems prioritize affordable, nutritious, and safe food while respecting cultural preferences and minimizing environmental impact.

 Food Loss vs. Waste: Definitions and Global Impact

 While the concept of food loss or waste might seem clear-cut, there is, surprisingly, no universally accepted definition of what constitutes it.
-According to the IFT food loss is defined as the loss of food within the production chain, before it reaches retailers or consumers.
-Food waste, on the other hand, occurs at the retail and consumption level [3].
+According to the IFT food loss is defined as the loss of food within the chain, before it reaches retailers or consumers.
+Food waste, on the other hand, occurs at the and consumption level [3].
 The global impact of food loss is significant, with far-reaching social and economic consequences.
 Underscoring this issue, estimates suggest that [3]:

 • 31% of our food, worth $400 billion, is lost or wasted before it reaches our plates